imperial-qore/TranAD/README.md

 ```bash
 python3 main.py --model <model> --dataset <dataset> --retrain --less
 ```
+You can use the parameters in `src/params.json` to set values in `src/constants.py` for each file.

 For ablation studies, use the following models: 'TranAD_SelfConditioning', 'TranAD_Adversarial', 'TranAD_Transformer', 'TranAD_Basic'.